vmware-archive/node-examples/book-service/README.md

 ## Add a Book to the Book Service

-To add a book to the Cloud Cache data service, use a curl command similar to the one used when running with a local cluster.
+To add a book to the data service, use a curl command similar to the one used when running with a local cluster.
 Replace `localhost:8080` with the app route: